DHBW-TINF24F/Team4-Semantic-Wikibase/PROJECT/SAS.md

 ### 5.1.2 Behavioral View

-1. Concept Resolution in AAS path
+1. Concept Resolution
-- AAS client request submodel that references sid (Semantic URI)
+- AAS client requests a Submodel referencing a Semantic URI
-- AAS Backend that sees semantic reference, calls SemanticFacade "semantics/{sid}?lang=de"
+- AAS Backend calls GET /semantic/{sid}?lang=de on Semantic Facade
-- SemanticFacade queries Wikibase SPARQL or item API and consturcts IEC61360 JSON
-- Backend responds to client with a submodel + resolved semantic definition.
+- The Facade retrieves data directly from Wikibase (SPARQL/REST) and retrurns an IE0 61360 formated JSON
+- No data is stored or synchronized, the AAS Backend uses the response transiently.

+2. Import/Export Concept Descriptions
+- AAS clients may push new Concept Descriptions vis POST /semantic
+- The Facade translates JSON to Wikibase API format an creates/update an item.
+- Wikibase remains the single authoritative store for semantic data.

+3. Deployment
+- The docker-compose stack adds only two new servies: wikibase and semantic-facade
+- The existing AAS Backend runs unchanged
+- No background synchronization containers are needed

 2. Create/Edit Concept
 - User who uses Wikibase UI to create a item with properties aligned to IEC61360 fields